cmu-psych-fms/alhazen/doc/index.rst

-As an example we will model a player performing an iterated, binary choice task, where one of the two available choices is “safe,” always earning the player one point, and the other “risky,” sometimes earning the player ten points, but more frequently none, but with the probability of the high payoff set to 0.1 so that the expected value of either choice is one point.
-The player has no *a priori* knowledge of the game, and learns of it from their experience.
+As an example we will model a player performing an iterated, binary choice task, where one of the two available choices is “safe,” always earning the player one point, and the other is “risky,” sometimes earning the player ten points, but more frequently zero, but with the probability of the high payoff set to 0.1 so that the expected value of either choice is one point.
+The player has no *a priori* knowledge of the game, and learns of it from experience.
 Some number of virtual participants will perform this task for a fixed number of rounds, learning from their past experiences in earlier rounds.
 Then we’ll graph the average number of times a participant made the risky